 Having obtained authorization from the FDA to market T2Dx and T2Candida, the Company has incurred significant commercialization expenses related to product sales, marketing, manufacturing and distribution.
-In addition, the Company expects that costs and expenses will increase substantially as it continues the research and development of other product candidates and maintains, expands and protects its intellectual property portfolio.
+In addition, the Company expects that costs and expenses may increase as it continues the research and development of other product candidates and maintains, expands and protects its intellectual property portfolio.
 The Company may seek to fund its operations through public equity or private equity or debt financings, as well as other sources.
 However, the Company may be unable to raise additional funds or enter into such other arrangements when needed on favorable terms or at all.
-The Company's failure to raise capital or enter into such other arrangements as and when needed would have a negative impact on the Company's business, results of operations and financial condition and the Company's ability to develop and commercialize T2Dx, T2Candida and other product candidates.
+The Company's failure to raise capital or enter into such other arrangements if and when needed would have a negative impact on the Company's business, results of operations and financial condition and the Company's ability to develop and commercialize T2Dx, T2Candida and other product candidates.

-Management believes that its existing cash and cash equivalents at June 30, 2016, together with the additional remaining liquidity of up to \$5.4 million available under an Equipment Lease Credit Facility (the "Credit Facility") entered into in October 2015 to help the Company meet its capital equipment needs (Note 5), will be sufficient to allow the Company to fund its current operating plan for at least the next 12 months.
-Should the Company's current operating plans not materialize as expected, and it is unable to obtain additional capital on a timely basis, the Company may be required to change its current operating plans to reduce its future expenses, which is within its control, in order to fund operations at reduced levels for at least the next 12 months.
+Management believes that its existing cash and cash equivalents at September 30, 2016, together with the additional remaining liquidity of up to \$5.4 million available under an Equipment Lease Credit Facility (the "Credit Facility") entered into in October 2015 to help the Company meet its capital equipment needs (Note 5), will be sufficient to allow the Company to fund its current operating plan for at least the next 12 months.